MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ---

-## 2. Data — Human Baselines and Multimodal Inputs

-### Human Baseline: Urban Cognitive Maps
+## 2. Human Baseline — Urban Cognitive Maps

-#### Stanley Milgram’s Urban Recognisability Experiment
+### Stanley Milgram’s Urban Recognisability Experiment

 In the 1970s, social psychologist **Stanley Milgram** studied how people form mental representations of cities.

 Rather than asking participants to draw maps, he tested whether individuals could identify locations from:
 - partial visual scenes,
 - short descriptive cues.

 Human studies consistently show that:
 - central and symbolic areas are over-recognised,
 - peripheral and residential districts are overlooked,
 - recognisability correlates with **centrality, affluence, and exposure**.

-These asymmetries form **cognitive maps** — mental representations shaped by salience rather than geographic accuracy.
+These asymmetries form **cognitive maps**—mental representations shaped by salience rather than geographic accuracy.

 This project applies the same logic to **multimodal LLMs**, enabling direct **human–AI comparison**.

 ---

+## 3. Data — Multimodal Urban Inputs

 ### Urban Coverage
 - **Geography:** All 33 boroughs of Greater London